JedPawlowski/requisitions-anonymization-pipeline/README.md

 - Unexpected or missing values never break execution
 - Text fields that may contain sensitive data are fully cleared
 - All transformations remain unchanged within a single run

+## Privacy & Compliance Considerations

+- The script contains no references to real company names, brands, or identifiers
+- All anonymization logic is reusable across clients
+- Free-text fields are fully removed to eliminate leakage risk
+- The output dataset is suitable for:
+  - Internal demos
+  - Analytics development
+  - Training and portfolio presentation

+This approach aligns with common GDPR and data-minimization principles.

+## Key Design Decisions

+- Original date columns are not shifted to avoid unrealistic timelines
+- Derived dates are generated separately to maintain logical sequencing
+- Client-specific string cleaning was intentionally removed to ensure:
+  - Client neutrality
+  - Portfolio safety
+  - Reusability across organizations

 ## Known Limitations